cpp-red-lion/cpp-red-lion.github.io/projects/list.md

 # Projects

+## 🦀 Undisclosed Rust Project (Microsoft CoreAI/DevDiv)

+Since September 2024, I've been leading a new team in DevDiv (CoreAI organization), working on an undisclosed Rust project, at Microsoft.
+Details to be shared later...

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/Microsoft_365_%282022%29.svg/200px-Microsoft_365_%282022%29.svg.png" height="48"> [Microsoft 365 - Oxidizer](https://en.wikipedia.org/wiki/Microsoft_365)

 I joined the M365 Core Substrate 🦀 Rust team, to help build the foundational libraries and reusable components needed as part of the broader 🔥Oxidizer effort across Microsoft.
 I'm one of the designers & core maintainers of the Oxidizer SDK (Rust libraries).